BY-LAWS OF THE G&M RIDING CLUB

 ARTICLE VI – SALARY

 Section 1.
-No officer shall for reason of his office be entitled to receive any salary or compensation.
+No officer shall for reason of their office be entitled to receive any salary or compensation.
 But nothing herein shall be construed to prevent an officer or director for receiving any compensation from the organization for duties other than as an officer.

 Section 2.
 The Board of Directors, if deemed necessary for the conduct of business of the organization, shall hire or fix compensation at their discretion for any and all employees.